Katarzyna-Kadziolka/DoskvolTools/README.md

-# BladesInTheDarkContentGenerator
+# DoskvolTools
-Gontent generator for RPG game Blades In The Dark
+Content generator for RPG game Blades In The Dark